![]() |

 Ideal energy

 Ideal energy sources would be available, affordable, reliable, and environmentally sustainable.
 These are the four major tenets for energy security (Tinker 2013).
-Wind and solar energy are available in many regions, affordable and sustainable, but reliability is variable.
-Fossils fuels, on the other hand, are available everywhere and reliable.
-Affordability varies with geographic, political and economic circumstances, however, and price fluctuates considerably.
-The extraction of fossil fuels represents mining non-renewable resources.
-Furthermore, refining and burning these fuels contributes to atmospheric pollution and potential global warming.
+Wind and solar energy are available in many regions, affordable and sustainable.
+Reliability is variable, but industrial-scale battery storage facilities may alleviate this problem.

 Oil refinery (right) at El Dorado, Kansas.